|Oracle® Enterprise Manager Cloud Control Administrator's Guide

 On the Administration Group page, click the Hierarchy tab.

 From the Hierarchy Levels table, click Add and choose one of the available target properties.
-Repeat this step until you have added all target properties of interest.
+You should add one property/level at a time instead of all properties at once.

 Enterprise Manager finds all existing values of the target property across all targets and displays them in the Hierarchy Nodes table.
 For some target properties, such as Lifecycle Status, predefined property values already exist and are automatically displayed in the Hierarchy Nodes table.
-However, property values that are not yet available, will need to be added.
+You can select and remove target property values that will not be used as membership criteria in any administration group.
+However, property values that are not yet available but will be used as administration group membership criteria, will need to be added.

 The next step shows you how to add property values.